kubernetes-sigs/gateway-api-inference-extension/pkg/README.md

    ```bash
    kubectl apply -f ./manifests/gateway/gateway.yaml
    ```
    > **_NOTE:_** This file couples together the gateway infra and the HTTPRoute infra for a convenient, quick startup.
+Creating additional/different InferencePools on the same gateway will require an additional set of: `Backend`, `HTTPRoute`, the resources included in the `./manifests/gateway/ext-proc.yaml` file, and an additional `./manifests/gateway/patch_policy.yaml` file.

-Should you wish to experiment on the same gateway, a new `Backend` & `HTTPRoute` will need to be created per route/pool you would like.
+   Should you wish to experiment on the same gateway, a new `Backend` and `HTTPRoute` will need to be created per route/pool you would like.

 1. **Deploy Ext-Proc**